Krisiacik/ImageViewer/README.md

 [![License MIT](https://img.shields.io/badge/License-MIT-lightgrey.svg?style=flat)](https://opensource.org/licenses/MIT)

+# ImageViewer 3.0

 ImageViewer 3.0 is our biggest release yet both in terms of codebase and feature evolution.
 We tackled the inevitable step - **video playback**.
 Video content is deliberately treated exactly the same way as images incl. pinch to zoom, doubleTap or swipe-to-dismiss.

 We have completely redesigned the way content is displacedTM :) from the parent canvas to ImageViewer.
-Images and videos now seamlessly **morph* from aspectFill and other aspect-ratio-breaking modes to aspectFit FullScreen.
+Images and videos now seamlessly **morph** from aspectFill and other aspect-ratio-breaking modes to aspectFit FullScreen.
 A new built-in **Thumbnails screen** allows you to handle large sets of images and videos.

 The number of **configuration options** has almost trippled.
 You can tweak every aspect of the complex displacement animation composition incl. speed & timing.
 Images with **transparency** are now equally supported.
 Main backround layer alows for semitransparent color and **blur**.

-Complete list of features:
+## Complete list of features:

 #### 3.0